montcao/git-gouger/README.md

 - Secret Scanning is enabled
 - Security.MD exists

-The goal is meant to help any developer or security engineer understand
+The goal is to help any developer or security engineer understand what is enabled on any git repo.
+It can also be used as a tool to fit into a larger recon effort (for pentesters).

 TODO: